91ahmed/NODE-MVC/README.md

 ## Routes

-The routes refers to the client URL request to a particular end point, routes are used to execute a spicifc controller and action when the routes is matched, all routes are stored in `routes\routes.js` the framework use expressJs to handle routes.
+The routes refer to the client URL request to a particular end point, routes are used to execute a specific controller and action when the routes are matched, all routes are stored in `routes\routes.js`.

-You should read about expressJs routes to know how to use routes.
+the framework use ExpressJs to handle routes, you should read about ExpressJs routes to know how to use it.
 [https://expressjs.com/en/starter/basic-routing.html]

 To add new routes go to `routes\routes.js`